hannotify/pattern-matching-small-enhancement-or-major-feature/sections/2-pattern-matching-for-switch.md

 </code></pre>

 note:
-...like so.
-Now the case block will only be executed if the effect is a `Tuner` and the `Guitar` is not in tune already.
+So we saw in the demo that the case block will only be executed if the effect is a `Tuner` and the `Guitar` is not in tune already.

 One of the main reasons for Java to start supporting guarded patterns is to prevent further testing in a case block, like this: